kleinbottle/swanlotus/content/blogs/mastering-time/mastering-time.md

 ## Start early and start well

-Having metaphorically yeasted the dough of my mind, Professor Kravitis---he actually insisted that I should call him Stavros---said the next step was to start early, and start well.
+Having metaphorically yeasted the dough of my mind, Professor Karavitis---he actually insisted that I should call him Stavros---said the next step was to start early, and start well.

 "Never leave anything to the last minute," he said.
 "No one likes a half-baked cake.
 So, bake your cake well.
 Start early, start well, secure in your own inner, sublime reassurance that you are going to do a fine job.
 And hang on to that redeeming thought until you finish."